AlishaMahanty/SQL-15-Day-Deep-Dive/README.md

 ### Handling NULL Values Correctly

-Learned how NULL represents unknown values and why comparisons with NULL do not return TRUE or FALSE directly, leading to unexpected filtering behavior.
+Learned how NULL represents unknown values and how SQL uses three-valued logic (TRUE, FALSE, UNKNOWN).
+This helped understand why comparisons like `column = NULL` fail and why NULL values can silently affect query results.

 ---

-### Preventing Incorrect Business Metrics
+### Understanding Data Granularity Before Aggregation

-A key analytics learning was understanding how joins can multiply rows and create incorrect aggregations if the data grain is not considered before calculating metrics.
+Learned how joins can multiply rows and create incorrect metrics when aggregating data.
+Understanding table grain is essential for building accurate business reports.

 ---

+### Filtering Data at the Correct Stage

+Learned the difference between:

+- WHERE → filters individual rows before aggregation
+- HAVING → filters grouped results after aggregation

+This improved my ability to write efficient analytical queries.

+---

-### Advanced Analytical SQL
+### Writing Maintainable SQL Using CTEs

+Learned how Common Table Expressions (CTEs) improve query readability by breaking complex logic into structured steps instead of deeply nested subqueries.

+---

+### Applying Conditional Aggregation

+Practiced using CASE statements with aggregation functions to transform rows into columns and create report-style outputs directly using SQL.

+---

+### Using Window Functions for Analytics

-Practiced window functions for calculations such as percentages, rankings, and running totals while maintaining row-level details.
+Learned how window functions perform calculations while keeping row-level details, enabling analysis such as:

+- Percentage contribution
+- Ranking
+- Running totals
+- Moving averages

+---

+### Understanding Ranking Techniques

+Practiced choosing between:

+- ROW_NUMBER()
+- RANK()
+- DENSE_RANK()

+based on whether unique ranking or tie handling is required.

+---

+### Solving Interview-Focused SQL Problems

+Applied SQL concepts to common interview problems such as:

+- Finding the second-highest salary
+- Identifying duplicate records
+- Top-N analysis

+---

+### Improving SQL Problem-Solving Approach

+Developed the habit of understanding the business question first, identifying the required data grain, and then selecting the appropriate SQL technique.

 ---